zzdtravel

 Amundsen-Scott South Pole Station

-Amundsen-Scott South Pole Station-November 2024
+Amundsen-Scott South Pole Station-December 2024

 The South Pole station was built in phases, so the first group of occupants was able to take up residence in January 2003, and it was officially inaugurated in January 2008.
 Full summer operations began in October 2011.
 The 6039-sq-meter, elevated station stretches 128m, facing the prevailing winds with an aeronautical design that helps scour snow from beneath it.
 The complex accommodates 150 people in summer and 50 in winter.